dmulyalin/ttp_templates/docs/ttp_templates/get.vrrp.md

 Configuration belonging to the same interface, address family, and VRRP group is combined by the TTP group hierarchy.
 The default VRRP priority of 100 is returned when priority is not explicitly configured.
 Text authentication credentials are not included in the normalized output.
+IPv4 defaults to VRRPv2 unless a version is configured explicitly; IPv6 uses VRRPv3.

 Returns a normalized list of dictionaries with these keys:

 - `interface` - interface name string
 - `group` - VRRP group number integer
+- `protocol` - normalized protocol version (`vrrpv2` or `vrrpv3`)
 - `virtual_address` - virtual IPv4 or IPv6 address string
 - `priority` - VRRP priority integer
 - `authentication_type` - authentication type string or `null`